• Skip to main content

 Let’s start this guide to Disney cruises with an overview of all the ships in Disney’s fleet.
 Each Disney ship offers unique experiences but shares the same high standard of service and storytelling.

-1. Disney Magic
+1. The Disney Magic

 The original Disney cruise ship, the Disney Magic combines classic elegance with modern amenities.
 Popular for Mediterranean and European itineraries, as well as sailings from Florida and occasionally New York.